JamesPBolton/project-4/README.md

 Project 4 in the General Assembly Software Engineering Immersive course built up the knowledge I had gained in the previous three weeks.
 The project required my team to use a Python Flask API, using a Flask REST framework to serve our data from a Postgres database.
 We built a separate frontend using React, and deployed the website online.

 A group of three of us worked on the website for eight days and then I presented it to the rest of the class.
-You can see the files for the completed app on GitHub pages here.

 Link to the website: https://bit.ly/2KbRNtQ

 Brief